 Demon possession and oppression is a topic I have dealt with throughout my Christian walk.
 Shortly after I became a Christian in 1989, I remember my Youth Pastor and a female youth group leader praying over a Christian girl from youth group who was thrashing around and obviously had a demon.
-Later in college at Asbury University, I would be sitting next to a friend of mine who was the son of missionaries.
+Later in college at Asbury University, I would be sitting next to a Christian friend of mine who was the son of missionaries.
 An altar call was given where everyone was given a penny and asked to come forward and place it in a jar to recommit their lives to Jesus Christ.
 My friend couldn't move.
 He curled up and rolled over.
 I asked the speaker, a Professor at the University, to come over and a circle of us ministered to him for I'd guess an hour until the demon finally left.
 He spoke in a demonic voice, telling us we had no power, there was no power in the blood of Jesus, and other lies.
-We never asked his name, how many were in him, or how they gained permission.
-I spoke to my friend after who was in shock because he knew he was a Christian and had no idea how that could have happened.
+Unfortunately we never asked the demon's name, how many demons were there in him, or how they gained permission.
+I spoke to my friend after this and he was in shock because he knew he was a Christian, and he had no idea how that could have happened.
 I wish I had answers for him then.
 Later I would attend a small spanish service at a Pentecostal church when a young man came in late and soon manifested demons.
-The Pastor stopped teaching and we took him in a back room where a group of us tried to cast the demon(s) out but it or they wouldn't leave.
+The Pastor stopped teaching and we took him in a back room where a group of us tried to cast the demon(s) out, but it, or they, wouldn't leave.
 I'm not sure what happened to him after that.
 Later I would begin to attend Jay Bartlett seminars and my understanding exploded.
 People who know they have demonic issues attend from all over the world.
 I saw Jay and others deal with numerous people and I was blown away by what I started to see... people typically don't have just one demon!
 In fact, I don't remember ever seeing someone with just one.
 To make things worse, not only do they have numerous demons under a controlling demonic gatekeeper (leader), but they usually have soul invaders/alters, heart parts, ancestral heart parts, soul fragments, and other things going on.
 To deal with all these issues takes time which is why I believe everyone needs to have what is often termed "deep deliverance." this type of ministry is exploding worldwide as the church is gaining understanding.
 We can't simply tell a manifesting demon to shut up and leave, we are doing a disservice to the demonized.
 We must do as much as we can with the time we have to completely set them free.

 It is important to define things before we proceed.
 The word typically used in the NT for demon is "daimonion."
 It's a diminutive noun.
 It occurs 63 times:δαιμόνια — 32 Occ.